 We measured system speed before any third-party antivirus program was installed; after an antivirus program was installed, but not during any active scans; during a full scan; and during a quick scan.
 Each test was run three times for each program, and the results averaged.

 The numbers recorded were the completion times of the name-and-address matching tasks.
 Slowdowns were calculated using the pre-installation completion times as baselines and calculating the percentages by which each task increased the amount of time needed to complete the matching task.
 Baselines were taken separately for each program's set of tests.

-Neither Bitdefender nor AVG were the fastest in all three categories that we measured: passive system impact, full-scan system impact and quick-scan system impact.
+Among paid antivirus programs, ESET was not the fastest in all three categories that we measured: passive system impact, full-scan system impact and quick-scan system impact.

 Most antivirus brands offer three or four different paid Windows programs, all sharing the same basic protections but adding a few more extra features with each increase in price.

 For example, Bitdefender offers Bitdefender Antivirus Plus, Bitdefender Internet Security and Bitdefender Total Security, and each costs about $20 more per year than the previous one.

 But only the last has all the bells and whistles that Bitdefender offers, such as a password manager, webcam protection, parental controls or a system optimizer.
 Meanwhile, Bitdefender Antivirus Free Edition uses the same malware-detection engine as its paid siblings, just with far fewer options and extra features.

 When deciding which antivirus program to buy (or download for free), evaluate which one has the features you need.
 For more on this, check out our guide on how to choose antivirus software.